Radiology & Diagnostic Imaging

 An important part of medical care is finding out exactly what's going

 on inside the body through diagnostic imaging.
-USC Arcadia Hospital of Southern
+Methodist Hospital of Southern

 California is equipped with state-of-the-art, safe imaging technology